Melty Philly Cheesesteak Sliders on Hawaiian Rolls

 Serving ideas

-If you want to serve them with other crowd-pleasing, casual snacks, try cheesy loaded waffle fries, garlic butter chicken wings, or Sicilian-style pizza!
+If you want to serve them with other crowd-pleasing, casual snacks, try cheesy loaded waffle fries, my famous garlic butter chicken wings, or my husband’s Sicilian-style pizza!

 If you make this recipe, I would love it if you left a star rating and review!
 I read every single comment and love hearing what you think about my recipes.
 Thank you for supporting Sunday Table!